 What is work related stress and how is it impacting your employees?

-Equally shocking, is the fact that 18 million days of work are lost each year across the UK due to mental health conditions, so it’s important that organisations are looking at the risks to their team’s mental health in the workplace and are taking proactive steps to minimise the impact of any work-related stress.
+Equally shocking, is the fact that 18 million days of work are lost each year across the UK due to mental health conditions, so it’s important that organisations are looking at the risks to their team’s mental health in the workplace, and taking proactive steps to minimise the impact of any work-related stress.

 What is mental wellbeing in the workplace?

 The Health & Safety Executive define mental health as the way we think, feel and behave.
-Anxiety and depression are the most common mental health challenges and stress in the workplace can exacerbate an existing mental health condition.
+Anxiety and depression are the most common mental health challenges, and stress in the workplace can exacerbate an existing mental health condition.
 Stress also has a huge physical impact on a person too, from increased blood pressure to cardio-vascular disease.

 What is an employer responsible for when it comes to mental wellbeing?